DisnakeDev/guide/.github/CONTRIBUTING.md

     - Otherwise, use `pre-commit run --all-files` to run all checks once.

 > [!NOTE]
-> Before contributing please search if these is an issue about what you are making.
-If not please do so, otherwise you might make something we will not contribute.
+> Before contributing new content, please consider checking if there is already an issue about the topic.
+If not, it would be advisable to create one first, in case you start working on something that may not end up being accepted.